Practical examples of how you can organize manufacturing orders on the production schedule

 How to get the most of production scheduling based on machines:

-• It is good to reflect the order of the machines on your production schedule with their real setting at the production hall; if you have five injection moulding machines that are inset in a particular order from left to right, try to do the same in Prodio (how to change the order of machines – link)
+• It is good to reflect the order of the machines on your production schedule with their real setting at the production hall; if you have five injection molding machines that are inset in a particular order from left to right, try to do the same in Prodio.

 • When there are many machines in your production hall, it is good to divide them into two computers (and dashboards), with each computer at the opposite end of the production hall.
 The machines closer to that computer will be analogically displayed on that dashboard.